dask-contrib/dask-sql/docs/source/best_practices.rst

     Wall time: 274 ms

-For a deeper dive into read filtering with Dask check out this article: https://medium.com/rapids-ai/filtered-reading-with-rapids-dask-to-optimize-etl-5f1624f4be55
+For a deeper dive into read filtering with Dask, check out `Filtered Reading with RAPIDS & Dask to Optimize ETL <https://medium.com/rapids-ai/filtered-reading-with-rapids-dask-to-optimize-etl-5f1624f4be55>`_.

-Avoid Unneccessay Parallelism
+Avoid Unnecessary Parallelism
 -----------------------------

-Additionaly, more tasks added to the Dask DAG means more overhead added by the scheduler which can be a major performance inhibitor at large scales.
+Additionally, more tasks added to the Dask graph means more overhead added by the scheduler which can be a major performance inhibitor at large scales.

-For CPUs this isn't as much of an issue as CPUs tend to have allow for more workers and CPU tasks tend to take longer, so the additional overhead relatively less impactful.
+For CPUs this isn't as much of an issue, as CPUs tend to have allowance for more workers and CPU tasks tend to take longer, so the additional overhead is relatively less impactful.
 But, for GPUs there's typically only one worker per GPU and tasks tend to be shorter, so the overhead added by a large number of tasks can greatly affect performance.

 Improve performance by only creating tasks as necessary.
 For example, splitting row groups creates more tasks so avoid this if possible.